Cubs vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Cubs vs. Tigers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Chicago Cubs and Detroit Tigers meet on Monday at 6:40 PM ET.
-Cody Bellinger and Kerry Carpenter have been on a tear as of late for their respective clubs.
+The Chicago Cubs and Seiya Suzuki will take on the Detroit Tigers and Kerry Carpenter on Tuesday at 6:40 PM ET, in the second of a three-game series at Comerica Park.

-The Cubs are favored in this one, at -130, while the underdog Tigers have +110 odds to win.
-The total for the game is set at 9 runs.
+The favored Cubs have -120 moneyline odds against the underdog Tigers, who are listed at +100.
+The over/under for the contest is listed at 9 runs.

 Rep your team with officially licensed Cubs gear!
 Head to Fanatics to find jerseys, shirts, and much more.